-We recommend to use the latest version of Firefox or Edge web browsers.
+We recommend to use the latest version of Firefox, Chrome or Edge web browsers.
 To access the web interface please proceed as follows:

-- 1) Establish a network connection between a computer and the ROQSTAR device. - 2) Configure the computer's network settings according to ROQSTAR device's IP address settings.
-Factory default settings of ROQSTAR device are: IP address 192.168.1.1, subnet mask 255.255.255.0. - 3) Use a web browser on the computer to access ROQSTAR device's web interface.
-Both http and https can be used, but https triggers a warning about the self-signed certificate, that needs to be accepted. - 4) Login to the web interface with your credentials.
+- 1) Establish a network connection between a computer and the ROQSTAR device. - 2) Configure the computer's network settings to be compatible with the ROQSTAR device's IP address settings.
+Factory default settings of ROQSTAR device are:

+IP address 192.168.1.1 subnet mask 255.255.255.0

+- 3) Use a web browser on the computer to access the ROQSTAR device's web interface.
+Both http and https can be used, but https triggers a warning about the self-signed certificate that needs to be accepted. - 4) Login to the web interface with your credentials.
 The default settings for login are: